 National Dementia Helpline 1800 100 500, interpreter service are available.

-You can still make a submission to the Aged Care Royal Commission
+Submissions to the Aged Care Royal Commission have closed

 Find more information here.

 Visits to friends and family in residential aged care

 It is important to stay up to date with the latest Aged Care Direction and take reasonable steps to protect residents, visitors and staff.